Top 10 Games for 4 Year Olds

 7. Turtle Splash

-A game that combines dexterity with memory.
+This game combines dexterity with memory.
 Flick the turtle token down the ramp to the “lake”, then choose animal tiles to flip over, hopefully matching the next animals that are waiting in line on your player board!

 Turtle Splash is a memory game at its core, but there are all kinds of ways to adjust the difficulty to keep it interesting for all players.